-Any significant impact on the accounting policies of the consolidated entity from the adoption of these Accounting Standards and Interpretations are disclosed in the relevant accounting policy.
+Any significant impact on the accounting policies of the consolidated entity from the adoption of these Accounting Standards and Interpretations are disclosed below.
 The adoption of these Accounting Standards and Interpretations did not have any significant impact on the financial performance or position of the consolidated entity.